secretstartups/handbook/sales/commercial/renewals-faq/index.html.md

 Q: If my customer wants to move from Self-Managed to a SaaS instance or vice-versa, what steps do I need to take?

 A: This will involve the customer swapping product offerings.
-Therefore, if a customer wishes to change Products at Renewal follow the standard [Renewal Quoting process](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#renew-subscription-quote).
-If a Customer wishes to switch Products during the contract term follow the [Amendment Quoting process](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#b--upgrade-or-switch-products-during-the-subscription-term).
+Therefore, if a customer wishes to change products at time of renewal, follow the standard [Renewal Quoting process](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#renew-subscription-quote).
+If a Customer wishes to switch products during the contract term follow the [Amendment Quoting process](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#b--upgrade-or-switch-products-during-the-subscription-term).

 Q: My customer wants to consolidate multiple Subscriptions into one.
 How do I action this?

 A: Reach out to Deal Desk for guidance as early as possible.
-If all the relevant Subscriptions are co-termed (have all the same end dates) and the consolidation is occurring at the time of Renewal then build the quote with all the consolidating products on the Renewal Opportunity that is associated to the namespace that will remain active.
-Once the Order Form is signed [Submit the Opportunity for Booking](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#submit-an-opportunity-for-booking).
+If all the relevant Subscriptions are co-termed (have the same end dates) and the consolidation is occurring at the time of Renewal then build the quote with all the consolidating products on the Renewal Opportunity that is associated to the namespace that will remain active.
+Once the Order Form is signed, [Submit the Opportunity for Booking](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#submit-an-opportunity-for-booking).
 For the remaining Renewal Opportunities reach out to Deal Desk via chatter and request they be Closed Lost with Closed Lost Reason = Merged into another opportunity.
-In the instance where a Customer is requesting to consolidate Subscriptions which requires one or more Subscriptions to be early-renewed then consolidate the Subscriptions via [Contract Reset](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#contract-reset).
+In the instance where a customer is requesting to consolidate Subscriptions which requires one or more Subscriptions to be early-renewed then consolidate the Subscriptions via [Contract Reset](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#contract-reset).

-Q: My customer has gone over their licenses count for the first time, what action should I take?
+Q: My customer has gone over their licenses count for the first time.
+What action should I take?

 A:

-Q: My customer has gone over their license count by a large amount, what action should I take?
+Q: My customer has gone over their license count by a large amount.
+What action should I take?

 A: